3 May 2023 – 2-4 pm CEST

 Sea-level rise: what is new in the IPCC 6th Assessment report?

-See the recording and the presentations
+See the presentations

 2 March 2022 – 6-8 pm CET – Jim Jordan